Aryan-Poonacha/duke-ai-chatbot/readme.md

 #### Process

+The `finetune.py` script is used for finetuning the model.
+It is used to fine-tune a model using the SFT method.
+The custom dataset is loaded and a formatting function is prepared to process the training data.
+The model is then loaded in 4-bit quantization for efficient memory usage.
+An instance of the SFTTrainer is created with the base model, the dataset, the tokenizer, the maximum sequence length, the formatting function, and the training arguments.
+The model is then trained using the trainer.train() method and saved to the specified output directory using the trainer.save_model() method.

 ### Retrieval-Augmented Generation (RAG)

-The system uses Retrieval-Augmented Generation (RAG) to retrieve data from the vector database.
+The system uses Retrieval-Augmented Generation (RAG) to retrieve data from the vector database, using the Vectara platform for semantic vector search.

 ## Pipeline